hellboyhha/terraform-backend-aws-s3/README.md

 > All data in Terraform state files including sensitive data is stored in plain text.
 Storing plain-text secrets anywhere is a bad idea, including version control.

 ## Shared Storage for state files
-Terraform supports remote backends including Amazon S3; Azure Storage and Google Cloud Storage.
+Terraform supports remote backends including Amazon S3; Azure Storage and Google Cloud Storage to store its state files.
 Using remote backends solve all above concerns.

 ## Pre-requisites:
 * AWS Access Key and Secret Access Key